This fact sheet covers the symptoms, risk factors and diagnosis of mpox.

-If you think you might have symptoms of monkeypox, please call ahead to your GP or local sexual health clinic.
+If you think you might have symptoms of mpox, please call ahead to your GP or local sexual health clinic.
 Wear a mask when attending the clinic.

-If you have questions about monkeypox, contact the NSW Sexual Health Infolink on 1800 451 624.
+If you have questions about mpox, contact the NSW Sexual Health Infolink on 1800 451 624.